 Your journey after certification

-Continuous professional development (CPD) and learning are key to building professional HR standards and optimising individual career opportunities.
+Continuing professional development (CPD) and learning are key to building professional HR standards and optimising individual career opportunities.

 AHRI has established arrangements with higher education providers to enable graduates of the AHRI Practising Certification Program to articulate into both HR and non-HR Masters level qualification with the requisite credit.